mwullink/ietf-rpp-core/src/draft-wullink-rpp-core.md

 - `RPP-Code`: This header is the equivalent of the EPP result code defined in [@!RFC5730] and MUST be used accordingly.
 This header MUST be added to all responses and MAY be used by the client for easy access to the result code, without having to parse the HTTP response message body.

+For the EPP codes related to session management (1500, 2500, 2501 and 2502) there are no corresponding RPP codes.

 - `RPP-Check-Avail`: An alternative for the "avail" attribute of the object:name element in an Object Check response and MUST be used accordingly.
 The server does not return a HTTP message body in response to a RPP Object Check (HEAD) request.

 - `RPP-Queue-Size`: Return the number of unacknowledged messages in the client message queue.
 The server MAY include this header in all RPP responses.